strayMat/causal-ml-course/slides/event_studies.typ

   body
 }

+#set align(top)

 #new-section["Motivation"]

 #slide[
-  = Setup
-  == Estimation of the effect of a treatment when data is:
+  = Setup - Estimation of the effect of a treatment when data is:

   - Aggregated: country-level data such as employment rate, GDP...
   #only(1)[
     #figure(image("img/event_studies/aggregation_units.svg", width: 50%))